bchan90/WebScraper/README.md

 ```
 ./webscraper.py example.com
 ```
-This will scrape example.com and any linked pages (up to 50) for email addresses.
+This will scrape example.com and any linked pages for email addresses.
 ```
 ./webscraper.py example.com -e -m 20
 ```